Strategic Agenda for Postsecondary Education

 Key Performance Indicators

-- Undergraduate Credentials Conferred (State & Campus-Level): Total degrees and credentials awarded by public universities and KCTCS institutions.
+- Undergraduate Degrees and Credentials (State- and Campus-Level): Total degrees and credentials awarded by public universities and KCTCS institutions.

-- Graduation Rate (State & Campus-Level): The percent of first-time, full-time credential-seeking students receiving a bachelor’s degree within 6 years at public universities, or an associate degree or credential within 3 years at KCTCS from their starting institution.
+- Graduation Rate (State- and Campus-Level): The percent of first-time, full-time credential-seeking students receiving a bachelor’s degree within six years at public universities, or an associate degree or credential within three years at KCTCS from their starting institution.

-- 2-Year to 4-Year Transfer (Campus-Level): Percent of first-time, full-time credential-seeking students entering KCTCS in the fall who transfer to any in-state, 4-year public institution within 3 years of entry.
+- Two-Year to Four-Year Transfer (Sector Level): Percent of first-time, full-time credential-seeking students entering KCTCS in the fall who transfer to any in-state, four-year public institution within three years of entry.

-- Retention Rate (Campus-Level): Percent of first-time, credential-seeking students enrolled in the summer or fall who return to the same institution the following fall.
+- Retention Rate (State- and Campus-Level): Percent of first-time, credential-seeking students enrolled in the summer or fall who return to the same institution the following fall.

 Priority: Talent